Frequently Asked Questions

 How is powsurfing different from noboarding?

-This is obviously much different than powsurfing in terms of difficulty, style, and in what is possible on the boards.
-While powsurfing, the rider is truly binding-free at all times just as a skateboarder or snowboarder would be.
-Whereas holding onto a rope to control the board (noboarding) would be more comparable to riding a scooter, instead of a skateboard.
-Powsurfers perform in any steepness of terrain and in much shallower powder conditions than a bindingless snowboard could.
-Powsurfers can be ollied to catch air, and there is always the option to spin and flip the board underfoot.
+While powsurfing and noboarding are related in some ways (as are snowboarding and powsurfing) they differ greatly in terms of difficulty, style, and in what is possible on the boards.
+When powsurfing, the rider is truly binding-free at all times just as a skateboarder or surfer would be and the board is free to spin and flip beneath them at the command of the rider.
+When “noboarding” the rider holds the board to their feet using a bungee cord.
 Noboarding and Powsurfing are both incredibly fun, and it is up to the rider to decide what is best for them.